a-bonnet/pasclang/README.md

 ## The compiler

-Pasclang aims to provide useful and diagnostics.
+Pasclang aims to provide useful diagnostics.
 Here is an example incorrect program:
 ```delphi
 program
 var